 Marquis Studios is a 501(c)(3) nonprofit organization providing arts-in‐education services to 170 New York City public schools annually.
 We strive to develop a strong partnership between artists and teachers by providing arts programs to supplement traditional classroom teaching techniques.
 Each residency or workshop focuses on a specific visual or performing arts discipline selected by school staff and administration.

-Marquis Studios administrative staff is comprised of thirteen employees with occasional help from interns and volunteers.
+Marquis Studios administrative staff is comprised of twelve employees with occasional help from interns and volunteers.